incerta/schematox/README.md

 ```

 All programmatically defined schemas are the same as static, one just needs to access it through `__schema` key.
+A statically defined schema can be transformed to a struct using the `makeStruct` utility function and can have custom props.

 ## Transform static schema into struct